ioi-2017/tps/README.md

 Installation
 ------------

+Make sure you have the `curl` command installed.
-Run the following command to install TPS on Linux/MacOS/Windows (with WSL):
+Then, run the following command to install TPS on Linux/MacOS/Windows (with WSL):

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/ioi-2017/tps/master/online-installer/install.sh)"